DOOOOOM/jmpd-docs/jMPD Use Cases.md

 **Scenario Notes:**

+The configuration view may also contain checkboxes, which control togglable settings such as "Cache Retrieved album art".
 If the "Cancel" button is instead pressed, the config file is left unchanged.

 **Post Conditions:**